paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # *- Private Key* :white_check_mark:
 # *- Bitcoin Public Key* :x:
-# *- Bitcoin Address* :question:
+# *- Bitcoin Address* :hand:

 ^
-Bitcoin-Elixir does not have a function for our middle step to convert a private key to a Bitcoin public key!<br />
+Neither have a function for our middle step to convert a private key to a Bitcoin public key, so it would seem that we're pretty much stopped in our tracks<br />

 ---